 We wanted to make sure these recipes were familiar, cost-effective, and a smooth transition into the keto lifestyle.
 Keep reading for a sneak peek into the recipes and how they taste!
 For the full recipes, download our guide.

-Pro-tip: Each recipe is set up to make two servings.
+Pro tip: Each recipe is set up to make two servings, except the fat bombs, which makes four.
 For those of you who love meal prepping, we’ve got you covered.
 Simply double or triple the recipes, prep them on a weekend, and never look back.

 1. Creamy garlic mushroom chicken